leonkarn/big-data-with-spark/README.md

 ### Staging

-The ingested data were saved in `delta lake` folder
+The ingested data are saved in `delta lake` folder

 ### Transformation

-The transformed data were saved in `results` folder
+The transformed data are saved in `results` folder